 Frequently Asked Questions (FAQs)

 The comparison rate combines the nominal interest rate with most fees and charges payable over the loan term, assuming a fixed loan amount and term (usually $150,000 over 25 years).
-It excludes government fees and conditional fees like early repayment charges.
+It excludes government fees and conditional fees, such as early repayment charges.
 The result is an annual percentage reflecting the true cost of the loan.